greenthegarden/RedbearDuoMqttMoisturePublisher/README.md

 ## Libraries

-Uses modified versions of the following Libraries
+The project uses modified versions of the following libraries.
+Due to the modifications made the library source code has been added directly to this project.
+A script, `libraries/get_libraries.sh` had been provided to get updated copies of the libraries.

 ### HAMqttDevice